-Compared to methods such as DC3 \cite{donti2021dc3}, one limitation of the proposed framework is that right now it does not support generic nonconvex constraints.
-However, and as we have seen from the results in Section \ref{subsec:results_optimization}, when the constraints are convex the performance of our method is much better than \cite{donti2021dc3}.
-As future work (see also Section~\ref{sec:future_work}), we plan to extend RAYEN to nonconvex constraints, leveraging techniques such as sequential convexification.
+Compared to methods such as DC3 \cite{donti2021dc3}, one limitation of the proposed framework is that it currently does not support generic nonconvex constraints.
+However, as shown by the results in Section \ref{subsec:results_optimization}, when the constraints are convex the performance of our method is much better than~\cite{donti2021dc3}.